venkatvghub/api-orchestration-framework-go/examples/mobile-bff/README.md

 - **Base URL**: `http://localhost:8080` (configurable via `MOCK_API_BASE_URL` env var)
 - **WireMock Admin**: [http://localhost:8082/__admin](http://localhost:8082/__admin)
 - **Alternative**: Use Beeceptor cloud at `https://mobile-bff.free.beeceptor.com`

+## Pre requisites
+The root folder has a docker compose with wiremock.
+This needs to run on port 8082.
+In case you want to change to another port, modify the `config/config.go` and modify the MOCK_API_BASE_URL to point to this endpoint.

 ### API Endpoints